mattbarker016/jukeboxd/README.md

 ## TODOs

 While Matt couldn’t code his way out of a Mac Pro packaging box, he was kind enough to leave detailed instructions on all of the bugs his code.
-Open the search navigator in the left panel, and search for `TODO:` within the project.
 You'll have to fix some of these bugs before you're able to get to other ones, so use this reccomended order below.

 ### Order